YiYuDL/DeLiCaTe/README.md

-# DeLiCaTe
+# DeLiCaTe (Deep light chemical transformer)

 Implementation of the Paper "Chemical transformer Compression for accelerating both training and inference of molecular modeling" by Yi Yu and Karl Börjesson.
-We assumed that our strategy will accelerate both training and inference of chemical transformer for molecular modeling.
+We assumed that the **de**ep **li**ght **c**hemic**a**l **t**ransform**e**r  will accelerate both training and inference of chemical transformer for molecular modeling.
 Pre-trained MolBERT (100-epoch) and PSMolBERT (30-epoch) could be download here.
 We expect to continue to release other pre-trained models when the paper is accepted.

 <img src="example/TOC.png" width="100%" height="100%">